 As we all know, becoming a successful entrepreneur in Nigeria is not easy not encouraging.
-Still, despite this uneasiness, we’ve seen so many successful entrepreneurs doing greatly fine in this country which I am part of them.
+Still, despite this uneasiness, we’ve seen so many successful entrepreneurs doing great in this country.
+I’m glad to say that I am part of them.

 First and foremost.
 Let’s break it down;

 The word entrepreneur simply means a man or woman who does business.
 So basically, an Entrepreneur is a businessman or businesswoman.
 And being successful means being able to achieve one’s goal.
 Success is, therefore, relative to the goals you’ve set for yourself.